vitessio/website/content/en/docs/14.0/reference/features/messaging.md

 * `message`: can be any type.
 * `priority`: messages with a lower priority will be processed first.

-The above indexes are recommended for optimum performance.
+The noted indexes are recommended for optimum performance.
 However, some variation can be allowed to achieve different performance trade-offs.

 The comment section specifies additional configuration parameters.
 The fields